 Frost is an English surname meaning ‘born in a cold spell’.
-After being heard as the last name of the vulnerable poet Robert, the British actress Sadie and the talk show host David, this name is now resurfacing, as a first name along with other winter names likes Snow or Winter.
+After being heard as the last name of the venerable poet Robert, the British actress Sadie and the talk show host David, this name is now resurfacing, as a first name along with other winter names like Snow or Winter.

 Yule would make a nice alternative if you find Noel or Christian too mundane.
 The meaning of Yule is ‘winter solstice’.

 This winter-inspired name would make a great pick for boys born during Christmas.
 Gabriel is the name of the archangel who delivered the news of the birth of Jesus Christmas.
 He presided over Paradise, serving as the angel of life, joy, mercy, and dream.
 The meaning of this Hebrew name is ‘God is my strength’.